Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Numerical results

-where $w_{j,k} = \sum_{i=1}^{n}{\mathds{1}_{\{ x_{i,j} \in b_{j,k}\}}}$ corresponds to the weight of bin $b_{j,k}$, i.e. the number of observations in that bin.
-A high value of the index $I_j$ indicates that the variable $X_j$ contributes significantly to the model's predictions.
-Then, these indices can be compared to rank the importance of different features.
+where $w_{j,k} = \sum_{i=1}^{n}{\mathds{1}_{\{ x_{i,j} \in b_{j,k}\}}}$ is the weight of bin $b_{j,k}$, i.e. the number of observations in that bin.
+A high value of $I_j$ indicates that the variable $X_j$ contributes strongly to the model's predictions.
+These indices can also be computed for bivariate interactions and used to rank and select the most relevant pairwise components.